- Why Do Climbing Shoes Smell?

 Take a look at the soles of your shoes.
 Most people don’t think to check, but a culprit of slippery footholds can sometimes be a dirty sole.
 In the gym, this means a thin layer of chalk, while outside you’re likely to attract smears of dirt.

+For those of you with extra smelly climbing shoes, all hope isn’t lost.
+There are plenty of actions you can take, from basic prevention to more drastic measures like a good hand wash.
+Whatever climbing shoe cleaning method you choose, just remember to take care.
+High heat should always be avoided during the washing and drying process.
 Depending on the construction of your shoe, it is possible to ruin that perfect break-in you worked so hard to achieve.
 Avoid shrinking your shoes or destroying the upper’s material.

-Truth be told, the majority of us do not wash our shoes.
+Better yet, take good care of your shoes.
+Be proactive, practice good footwork, and don’t walk through the mud!
+As you become more considerate of your shoes they’ll last you that much longer.
+Truth be told, the majority of us do not wash our shoes as often as we should.
 Unless you’ve got a particularly bad case of smelly feet, you’ll probably blend right in.